Melik1986/Projects-catalog/sushi/README.md

 ## Introduction

-Sushi is a minimal, static landing page showcasing Japanese food items.
-It's organized as plain HTML/CSS with a small JS file for UI behaviors and AOS for scroll animations.
-The project is ideal for portfolio demos or a quick marketing page for a restaurant.
+Sushi is a comprehensive Japanese restaurant website featuring a complete delivery service platform.
+The site includes an interactive menu system, online ordering capabilities, delivery information, and modern UI with smooth animations.
+Built with Vite for fast development and AOS for engaging scroll animations, it provides customers with an intuitive way to browse sushi options and place delivery orders.

 ## Features

-- Hero section with prominent illustration and CTA
+### 🍣 **Restaurant & Delivery Features**
+- **Interactive Menu**: Browse sushi and Japanese dishes with detailed descriptions and pricing
+- **Delivery Service**: Complete delivery information with ordering capabilities
+- **Popular Items**: Featured sushi rolls and trending dishes with filter options
+- **Online Ordering**: Streamlined ordering system for delivery and pickup

+### 🎨 **User Experience**
+- **Hero Section**: Eye-catching presentation with call-to-action for ordering
-- Popular food cards with simple filter pills
+- **Food Categories**: Organized menu sections with filter pills for easy navigation
-- Trending/feature sections and subscribe block
-- Lightweight animations using AOS
+- **Trending Section**: Highlighted popular and seasonal items
+- **Subscribe Block**: Newsletter signup for promotions and updates

+### 🛠 **Technical Features**
+- **Smooth Animations**: AOS scroll animations for engaging user experience
+- **Responsive Design**: Mobile-first approach for optimal viewing on all devices
+- **Fast Loading**: Vite-powered development with optimized performance
-- Modular CSS per section for easy styling
+- **Modular CSS**: Organized styling per section for easy maintenance

 ## Tech Stack